-From 2009 through 2017, the Great Lakes Restoration Initiative has invested $267 million in 193 projects in Illinois to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
+From 2009 through 2020, the Great Lakes Restoration Initiative has invested over $200 million in more than 250 projects in Illinois to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
 Formerly industrialized sites like Northerly Island are being reclaimed as green spaces.
 Rare ravine ecosystems to the north of Chicago are being restored to filter runoff before it enters Lake Michigan.
 And polluted beaches like the one near North Point Marina are being restored for swimming once more.

 Let your members of congress know they should take action to protect the Great Lakes!
 Contact your senators and representative and tell them: